Protricity/relay/README.md

 Own your social content with the BlockChain
 When you use a Blockchain powered Social Network like Relay, you can seamlessly take all your data with you when you visit other Blockchain powered Social Networks.
 Sharing is better:
-KeySpace defines all the content a user has published to their BlockChain.
-All content is verified against the user’s Public Key as it propagates through the network.
+* **KeySpace** defines all the content a user has published to their BlockChain.
+All content is verified against the user’s **Public Key** as it propagates through the network.
-The Blockchain ensures only you can publish, modify, or delete content under your Public Key Identity, even after it appears on other social network blockchains.
+* **The Blockchain** ensures only you can publish, modify, or delete content under your **Public Key Identity**, even after it appears on other social network blockchains.
-Import/Export your entire timeline and all your KeySpace data to and from another (blockchain supported) software service!
+* **Import/Export** your entire timeline and all your KeySpace data to and from another (blockchain supported) software service!
-Synchronize KeySpace content between devices without needing a central database.
+* **Synchronize** KeySpace content between devices without needing a central database.
 At least one synchronized device is required to be online in order to access KeySpace Files.
-P2P Distributable Blockchain technology automatically caches a local copy of your friends’ blockchains as you encounter them, making it very hard for anyone to lose data again.
+* **P2P Distributable Blockchain Technology** automatically caches a local copy of your friends’ blockchains as you encounter them, making it very hard for anyone to lose data again.
-Communicate between social networks.
+* **Communicate between social networks**.
 Join a chatroom and talk to other people from other social networks.
 Post a comment or debate with other visitors of any website, even the sites that don’t allow comments.
 It’s your blockchain, your data.
-View and manage all comments and posts published under your Public Key Identity on a single interface even if they were made on different social networks or websites.
+* **View and manage** all comments and posts published under your Public Key Identity on a single interface even if they were made on different social networks or websites.

 ## The Relay Development Plan

 ![alt text][ks-plan]

 ### Anyone can contribute to The Relay Project.